Contents of Article

 You shouldn’t even need to fight with your dog to administer it.
 Bravecto should cover you easily, and you can get on with your life knowing that it’s only a matter of a few hours before fleas begin dropping off, not to return for at least three months.

-Cats can take a Nexgard chewable, if they’ll do it, or they can get a Bravecto spot-on treatment to handle their stuff.
-If your cat is an outdoor cat, we recommend that you consider giving your cat Nexgard because of its slightly better ability to protect against ticks.
+Cats shouldn’t take Nexgard as it is only manufactured for dogs.
+They can get a Bravecto spot-on treatment to handle their stuff.
+If your cat is an outdoor cat, we recommend that you consider giving your cat Bravecto because of it has a good ability to protect against ticks.
 Since you don’t know every place your cat goes when it’s outside, this might make you feel a bit better about outdoor pests.

 Your flea treatments are easy, so get on board and don’t let your pet’s itching go on even one more day.
 Talk to your vet and get it all sorted out.